hayeah/sike-react-course/buyshoes-flux-store-connector/_index.md

-# Connecting Stores And Views With Ease
+# Connecting Stores And Views

 We've turned the shopping cart into a Flux app.
 But connecting views to stores is clumsy and verbose: